TPR, Termination of Parental Rights

 - The child has been in foster care under the responsibility of the state for fifteen (15) of the last twenty-two (22) months;

-- The parent has a diagnosable condition–such as alcoholism or drug abuse–that is unlikely to change within a reasonable time, and the condition makes the parent unlikely to provide minimally acceptable care for the child;
+- Parent has a diagnosable condition–such as alcoholism or drug abuse–that is unlikely to change within a reasonable time.
+Moreover, the condition makes the parent unlikely to provide minimally acceptable care for the child;

-- The presumptive legal father is not the biological father of the child, and the welfare of the child can best be served by termination of the parental rights of the presumptive legal father;
+- The presumptive legal father is not the biological father of the child.
+The welfare of the child can best be served by termination of the parental rights of the presumptive legal father;

 - The parent has willfully abandoned or surrendered physical possession of the child without making adequate arrangements for the child’s needs and care;